TariqAHassan/BioVida/docs/GettingStarted.rst

 fully automated approach should suffice in most cases.

-Notice:

-This library is still in *pre-alpha*.
+**Notice**: This library is still in *pre-alpha*.
+That is, formal unit testing has not yet been implemented.
-That is, formal unit testing has not yet been implemented. **Until unit testing is implemented, the reliability of this library cannot be assured**.
+**Until unit testing is implemented, the reliability of this library cannot be assured**.

 --------------